Founder & CEO

 By putting national interest ahead of the company's income statement, the privatisation of Korean Air allowed for overseas route expansion.
 Navigating under difficult circumstances, Choong Hoon Cho contributed to the development of economic and foreign diplomacy by taking on a role as a civil diplomat.
 His achievements were rewarded with the highest Medal of Honor from Korea and recognition from other countries, including France, Belgium, Mongolia, the Netherlands and Germany.

-Chairman and CEO, Yang Ho Cho
+Former Chairman, Yang Ho Cho

 Yang Ho Cho is the chairman, CEO and major shareholder of the Hanjin Group, a global transportation conglomerate in the aviation, maritime and ground transportation industries.
 Companies in the Hanjin Group include Korean Air, Hanjin Transportation as well as educational institutions and non-profit foundations.